Prunus jamasakura: Taxonomy

-The species was first given a binomial by Philipp Franz von Siebold in 1830, the specific epithet relating to the Japanese common name, Yama-zakura (ヤマザクラ, 山桜), lit. the "mountain" or "wild cherry".
+The species was first given a binomial by Philipp Franz von Siebold in 1830, the specific epithet relating to the Japanese common name, (ヤマザクラ, 山桜, yama-zakura), lit. the "mountain" or "wild cherry".
 While Siebold alludes to the uses to which the tree has traditionally been put—its wood in woodblock printing, its bark in a range of crafts (kabazaiku), its fruit for consumption—there is no description, diagnosis, or reference to previous literature containing such, no illustration, and no mention of a type specimen, his Prunus jamasakura being a nomen nudum or seminudum.

 Tomitaro Makino first described the taxon in 1908, as Prunus pseudocerasus var. jamasakura.
 Elevated to species rank (Prunus jamasakura) by Gen-ichi Koidzumi in 1911, in 1992 Hideaki Ohba moved the mountain cherry to the genus Cerasus, a treatment still followed by a number of authorities.
 Ohba and Shinobu Akiyama suggest that Makino's var. jamasakura is a "superfluous name" and give the citation Cerasus jamasakura (Siebold ex Koidz.)
 H. Ohba.